Begin Program If you are currently enrolled in a class, please enter your enrollment code.

 A Certificate of Achievement is awarded to participants who successfully complete all activity requirements, which include the self-study activity and pre-seminar exercises, the self-study examination, the live training seminar, and the post-seminar patient interviews.
 Successful completion is defined as a submission of the pre-work and post-work, a self-study examination score of 70% or better, and attendance at the live seminar.

-Statements of Credit and a Certificate of Achievement will be available online upon successful completion of the necessary activity requirements.
-These documents are available in the participant’s “My Training “ page on www.pharmacist.com
+Once credit is claimed, Statements of Credit will be available online within 24 hours on the participant’s CPE Monitor profile at www.nabp.net.
+The Certificate of Achievement will be available online upon successful completion of the necessary activity requirements on the participant’s “My Training” page on www.pharmacist.com

 Continuing Pharmacy Education (CPE) Information